xarantolus/subresource_filter_tools/README.md

 ## Download
 You can either head over to the releases section of this repository or [click this direct link](https://github.com/xarantolus/subresource_filter_tools/releases/latest/download/subresource_filter_tools_linux-x64.zip) to get the latest release.

-These releases are build by GitHub Actions every week, so they should be up to date.
+These releases are built by GitHub Actions every week, so they should be up to date.

 ## License
 The License applies to the files published in this repository.